 A secure lid is a must since this species of tarantula will be up and down their climbing opportunities.
 An escaped tarantula is not only in danger of being hurt (or killed), but you'll also likely scare a neighbor if they are found.

 The tank should be kept at 78 to 82 F (24 to 30 C) at all times.
 This typically means you need to provide some supplemental heat to your tarantula unless you live in a climate that stays this warm year round and do not utilize air conditioning where your tarantula is kept.
 Under-tank heaters and basic reptile heat lights are the most popular options for warming a tarantula cage.

 Humidity for Pink Toe Tarantulas

-Humidity in the enclosure should be maintained at 65-75%.
+Humidity in the enclosure should be maintained at 65 to 75 percent.
 This is to properly mimic their native environments in Costa Rica and Brazil.
 It can be accomplished by providing a sponge soaked in water, misting the cage every few days with water, providing live plants in the enclosure, and making sure a few shallow bowls of water are in the cage at all times.
 Keeping the humidity level high is very important.
 It is possibly the most difficult part of owning a pink toe tarantula.

 Feeding Pink Toe Tarantulas

 Crickets and other large insects (if you catch them yourself they must be pesticide free) and the occasional pinky mouse or small lizard can be fed to adult pink toes.
 They are voracious feeders and especially love to catch flying food like moths.